core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 This allows a trusted intermediary proxy which is also a member of the OSCORE group to populate its cache with responses from origin servers.
 Later on, the proxy can possibly reply to a request in the group with a response from its cache, if recognized as an eligible server by the client.

-However, an untrusted proxy which is not member of the OSCORE group only sees protected responses as opaque, uncachable ciphertext.
+However, an untrusted proxy which is not member of the OSCORE group only sees protected responses as opaque, uncacheable ciphertext.
 In particular, different clients in the group that originate a same plain CoAP request would send different protected requests, as a result of their Group OSCORE processing.
 Such protected requests cannot yield a cache hit at the proxy, which makes the whole caching of protected responses pointless.

 This document addresses this complication and enables cachability of protected responses, also for proxies that are not members of the OSCORE group and are unaware of OSCORE in general.
 To this end, it builds on the concept of "consensus request" initially considered in {{I-D.tiloca-core-observe-multicast-notifications}}, and defines "deterministic request" as a convenient incarnation of such concept.